Shop

 Specific action: Take just one minute daily to focus on smelling something that you enjoy.
 Give your full attention to the smell and notice how your system responds.

 Not sure what to smell?
-Try an aromatherapy product (shop Healing Alchemy Aromatherapy at the NMH Store), a flower, fruit, or another natural element.
+Try an aromatherapy product, a flower, fruit, or another natural element.

 Touch & Sensory Experience